 The good news is that they’re cheap.
 Some are even free!
 And maybe some of them are better than I give myself credit for.

 Godheads is a collection of stories about the intersection between high weirdness and low mundaneness, and how even the very strange can seem normal once you get used to it.
 Come discover:

-- ‘On the Redeye Express’: It’s about an hour or two into the ride when Nick realises that people are vanishing from the bus.
-He’s too tired to question it, and too worried that his girlfriend might dump him at the end of this trip – but when it keeps happening, what’s he going to do about it?
+- On the Redeye Express: It’s about an hour or two into the ride when Nick realises that people are vanishing from the bus.
+Is he dreaming?
+Would that be better or worse than it being real?

-- ‘Metatext Otis’: One morning, Otis Blincher woke up to find he had turned into a Franz Kafka novel.
-What’s a man supposed to do when his day starts like that?
+- Metatext Otis: One morning, Otis Blincher woke up to find he had turned into a Franz Kafka novel.

-- ‘Objects Seen in Hindsight May be Deader than They Appear’: Armed only with a plastic homebirthing kit and some paperclips, Simon confronts the ghost of a ghost as part of his initiation into an order of paranormal investigators.
-But when a creature exists only in your memories, how are you supposed to fight it – and how can you trust what you learn about it?
+- Objects Seen in Hindsight May be Deader Than They Appear: Armed only with a plastic home-birthing kit and some paperclips, Simon confronts the ghost of a ghost and comes away changed.

-- ‘The Salbine Incident’: Doctor Edward Sabine set out to prove the existence of the ghosts of fictional characters like Sherlock Holmes by creating his own.
+- The Sabine Incident: Edward Sabine set out to prove that fictional characters left behind real ghosts.
 The results were… regrettable.

-- ‘Meanwhile, at the End of Days’: Two pensioners wait for the bus.
-Meanwhile, Jesus Christ returns to Earth for the Second Coming.
-Is there time to make it to the Rapture and still get to the RSL in time for the bingo specials?
+- Meanwhile, at the End of Days: Two pensioners wait for the bus.
+Meanwhile, Jesus Christ returns to Earth.
+Is there time to witness the Rapture and still get to the RSL in time for the bingo specials?